Privacy and Security for Everyone, Anytime, Anywhere

 i) To broaden participants' awareness of diverse privacy and security concerns.

-ii) To compile design guidelines and best practices that are relevant to inclusive design.
+iii) To share and compile design guidelines and best practices that are relevant to inclusive design.

-We expect participation from those who want technology respectful of society's diverse security and privacy needs, who seek to ensure that technology is accessible and appropriate for a wider user base, or who endeavour to improve the experience of vulnerable groups.
+We expect participation from those who want technology to be respectful of society's diverse security and privacy needs, who seek to ensure that technology is accessible and appropriate for a broader user base, or who endeavor to improve the experience of vulnerable groups through responsible design.
 We encourage participation from those who are not yet actively working in inclusive privacy and security!

 We enthusiastically encourage participation from those who require accessibility accommodations.
 If you require accommodations, you can tell us about those by emailing the organizers at email@example.com.

 We are soliciting short papers ( <=4 pages, excluding references and/or appendix) related to inclusive privacy and security: